live-codes/livecodes/docs/docs/sponsor.md

 <div style={{display: "flex", alignItems: "center", justifyContent: "center", height:" 60px", width: "300px", border: "1px solid #3c3c3c75", borderRadius: "3px", backgroundColor: "#f9f9f9", margin: "0.5em", marginBottom: "1.5em", color: "#3c3c3c54"}}>You logo here</div>

-If you are interested in becoming a sponsor of LiveCodes, please don't hesitate to <a href="mailto:sponsor@livecodes.io" target="_blank" rel="noopener noreferrer">reach out to us</a>.
+If you are interested in becoming a sponsor of LiveCodes, please don't hesitate to <MailLink email="sponsor&#64;livecodes&#46;io" text="reach out to us" />.
 We would love to discuss the various sponsorship options available and find a way for you to get involved.
 Thank you for your support!